Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 This time, you can nominate the receiver and the amount you’re going to send as long as you have enough balance in your wage account.

-Captain usually provides a form in the mess room, day room or duty mess which the crew may fill out should they opt to send extra allotments.
-In that paper, your name, the receiver’s bank account name and number, and the amount is asked.
+The captain usually provides a form in the mess room, day room, or duty mess which the crew may fill out should they opt to send extra allotments.

 The money is usually credited to the nominated bank account after a few days, sometimes weeks.